 Why do the deeply forgetful follow us all over the place, call out our name when they can't see us, and get mean spirited when we leave them alone?

 The deeply forgetful fear one thing more than any other thing -- they fear that the one person they can rely on will leave them.
 Leave them all alone.
-Forget about them.

 Try asking yourself this.
 Is it a bad thing that a person who is deeply forgetful will follow you around all the time?
-Or, is it a good thing that they love you so much, and trust you more than life itself?
-They need you.

 If you complain about the same thing over and over and over - stop it.
 Instead ask yourself, why isn't what I am doing working?